-Some people think that they are rendering great service to their eyes by bathglass, such as are made for the purpose.
-This, however, is an abuse against which I have often spoken; indeed I have often demonstrated to those who give way to this habit, by means of a thermometer, the extraordinary degree of heat which the coldest water will readily acquire, if only held to the eye for a few minutes.
+Some people think that they are rendering great service to their eyes by always bathing them in lukewarm water in an eyeglass, such as are made for the purpose.
+This, however, for purposes of mere ablution, is an abuse against which I have often spoken; indeed, I have often demonstrated to those who give way to this habit, by means of a thermometer, the extraordinary degree of heat which the coldest water will readily acquire, if only held to the eye for a few minutes.

-It is a maxim, a long time established by experience, that lukewarm baths are useful for the eyes in but very few cases, and are extremely hurtful in all others.
-Let those, therefore, who now indulge in the practice, consider that they owe it to themselves to lay aside these pernicious machines, if they wish to preserve their eye-sight; and upon the same principle I recommend to all, that they will not even permit the linen dipped in cold water to remain too long upon the eyes.
+It is a maxim, a long time established by experience, that although lukewarm baths are useful for the eyes in certain cases, yet they may be extremely hurtful in others.
+Let those, therefore, who now indulge indiscriminately in the practice, consider that they owe it to themselves to lay aside these machines, except under specific advice, if they wish to preserve their eye-sight; and upon the same principle I recommend to all, that they will not even permit the linen dipped in cold water to remain too long upon the eyes.